-WESTERBEKE recommends a mixture of 50% antifreeze and 50% distilled water.
+Westerbeke recommends a mixture of 50% antifreeze and 50% distilled water, when possible.
 Distilled water is free from the chemicals that can corrode internal engine surfaces.

-The antifreeze performs double duty.
-It allows the engine to run at proper temperatures by transferring heat away from the engine to the coolant.
+The antifreeze performs double duty, as it allows the engine to run at proper temperatures by transferring heat away from the engine to the coolant.
 It also lubricates and protects the cooling circuit from rust and corrosion.
 Use a good quality antifreeze that contains supplemental cooling additives (SCAs) that keep the antifreeze chemically balanced, crucial to long term protection.

-The water and antifreeze should be premixed before being poured into the cooling circuit.
+The water and antifreeze should be pre-mixed before being poured into the cooling circuit.

-NOTE: Use the new environmentally-friendly, long lasting, antifreeze that is now available.
+NOTE: Use the new environmentally-friendly long lasting antifreeze that is now available.